algorithmiaio/dev-center/_pages/integrations/arize.md

 client.file(collection_uri+"/"+model_file).putFile(model_file_path)
 ```

+The following represents the algorithm code that you would deploy on Algorithma, not the training platform used above.
+{:.notice-info}

-## Setting up your Algorithmia environment
+## Setting up your Algorithmia environment for model deployment

+### Create an algorithm

 To begin, on Algorithmia you'll need to [create an algorithm](/developers/algorithm-development/your-first-algo) using an environment with Python 3.6 or later.

+### Set Arize secrets in the Secret Store

+In order to log metrics to Arize, you'll need a pair of Arize API keys, which are accessible through the [Arize Settings](https://app.arize.com/admin) page.
+In your newly create algorithm profile's **Settings** tab, set `ARIZE_API_KEY` and `ARIZE_ORG_KEY` as secrets so that they'll be made accessible to the algorithm as environment variables.
+For more information on how to set secret values, see our [Secret Store](/developers/platform/secret-store) documentation.

+### Define the algorithm's requirements

-In your algorithm's `requirements.txt` file, add the Arize Python library to add the monitoring capabilities provided by Arize, as well as the `shap` library and the standard ML dependencies `joblib` and `pandas`:
+ In your algorithm's `requirements.txt` file, add the Arize Python library to add the monitoring capabilities provided by Arize, as well as the `shap` library and the standard ML dependencies `joblib` and `pandas`.

 ```
 algorithmia>=1.0.0,<2.0